segmentio/events/README.md

 The package was inspired by [this post](https://dave.cheney.net/2015/11/05/lets-talk-about-logging) from Dave Cheney.
-It borrowed a lot of the ideas but tried to find the sweet spot between Dave's idialistic view of what logging is supposed to be, and production constraints that we have here at Segment.
+It borrowed a lot of the ideas but tried to find the sweet spot between Dave's idealistic view of what logging is supposed to be, and production constraints that we have here at Segment.

 ## Events